billbrod/foveated-metamers/README.md

       then finish up on e.g., your laptop.
 However, the paths used to link images will almost certainly *not work* when moving to a different machine, so if you view `fig-04_no_embed.svg`, you will see empty red squares where the images should go.
-When embedding the images in, we correct the paths, so this is not a problem.
+When embedding the images, we correct the paths, so this is not a problem.
     - It is possible that `snakemake` will get confused when you switch machines and decide that it wants to re-run steps because the file modification timestamps appear out of order (this might happen, in particular, because